Skip to content

 The story behind the S1 variant of the Alfa Romeo 75 1.8 I.E. Turbo Evoluzione is a long and somewhat troubled one.
 Alfa Romeo's Group A homologation evolution model was ready in time to homologate the car for the 1987 WTCC, based on the promising transaxle midsize sedan that was the 75.
 Derived from the normal 75 Turbo, the Evoluzione was propelled by a slightly destroked aluminium inline-4 engine with a displacement of 1.762cc with an 8-valve DOHC head, which was put under pressure by a Garrett T3 turbocharger.
 A 5-speed transaxle gearbox by Brena transported the power to the rear wheels, which were on a De Dion Axle.
 Unfortunately, the Turbo Evoluzione turned out to be a competitive disaster.
 Its participation in the 1987 WTCC became a calamity due to an overly restrictive exhaust setup that choked the engine.
 Alfa Romeo was not willing to fund another evolution homologation to fix that issue, and pulled out of the WTCC before the overseas rounds (such as the Bathurst 1000) to skip the logistics costs of contesting these.
 The car fared no better in the DTM, where defending champion Kurt Thiim (then on a Rover SD1) finished the 1987 season in an utterly disappointing 21st place with only two top-10 results.

-But it was a stepping stone for a hotter circuit version of the 75 Turbo Evoluzione to arrive on track for the 1990 season of the Campionato Italiano Superturismo.
-Its top class allowed not only DTM-spec cars, but also homegrown evolutions of Group A cars that did not require an additional 500 road-going models to be built.
-Perfect conditions for Alfa Romeo, then, who cooked up a new, lighter variant with a much bigger rear spoiler, 2.2 bar of boost, and 400 hp at just 6000 rpm.
-Nicola Larini finished 3rd in the 1990 drivers championship despite contesting just 8 of 20 races, and Giorgio Francia finished runner-up in the 1991 drivers championship.
+The ultimate touring car version of the 75 Turbo Evoluzione arrived for the 1990 Campionato Italiano Superturismo (CIS) season.
+Its top class S1 allowed not only Group A cars with the additional bells and whistles allowed in the DTM, but also homegrown evolutions of Group A cars that did not require an additional 500 road-going models to be built.
+Perfect conditions for Alfa Romeo, then, who cooked up a new, lighter variant with a much bigger IMSA-derived spoiler, 2.2 bar of boost, and 400 hp at just 6000 rpm.
+Nicola Larini finished 3rd in the 1990 drivers championship despite contesting just 8 of 20 races, and Giorgio Francia finished runner-up in the 1991 drivers championship, with both beaten by BMW Italia drivers in the DTM-spec M3.
+While it stood in the shade of the dominant IMSA cars that had faced little to no competition in the Giro d'Italia, the S1 became an important stepping stone for Alfa Romeo's path to international touring car success in the 1990s.

 Characteristics